Issues

 • I am a strong supporter of rooming houses, particularly on arterial roads, but this will only work if we can stop the growth that has already removed a significant amount of the rooming house capacity.

 • Those with mental health or addiction conditions should not be housed in the general shelter system.
-I propose that these clients be assessed and diverted to specialized shelters/housing with the necessary support services through existing City programs and support partners.
+I suggest that these clients be assessed and diverted to specialized shelters/housing with the necessary support services through existing City programs and support partners.
 We can find the money to fund this; it's finding the professional resources that I think will be the biggest constraint.

 • I think the time has come to require mandatory intervention to deal with addiction and mental health clients.
 I do not see how leaving a person with these conditions out on the street without such an intervention can be considered "helping" them.